The battle is on; let us play our part

 You have a right to perform your prescribed duty and never be attached to the result of the action.

 Let us resolve to do whatever we can.
 We can proudly tell the generations to come that yes, I was there and I did my part.
 Can you convince a neighbor, can you pick up an elderly person on your way to voting booth, can you fact check and expose the fake news proliferating in cyberspace, can you think of other innovative ideas to move the needle?
 All of us have diverse talents and ability to contribute, let us all do our part.
 Let us not be passive spectators in this Dharma Yuddh (battle).
 I know some of us have grievance about one thing that they love and was not accomplished in the last five years.

 Let us focus on what has been achieved and what yet remains to be done.
 Five years are a mere blip on the civilizational battle we are fighting to restore India to its rightful place.
 Let us not make the mistake of making perfect the enemy of the good.
 Let us work unitedly to uproot the looney left and jihad apologists from our sacred land.
 Let us all pick up a ‘Dhela’ and hurl it at the powerful enemy of corruption, terrorism, separatism, casteism, jihadism and communism.

-Sanjay Gupta frequently writes on various social media platforms on the civilizational and cross-cultural issues.
-His interests include the comparative study of various cultural and social phenomenon and their evolutions with respect to Indic civilization.
+Sanjay Gupta frequently writes on the civilizational and cross-cultural issues.
+His interests include the comparative study of various cultural and social phenomenon and their evolution with respect to Indic civilization.
 He has a Bachelor degree in Computer Science, and MBA from Georgia Tech, Atlanta, USA.
 His professional career includes founding several technology and non-technology ventures.